SonghuaHu-UMD/Mobility_COVID19_PNAS/Readme.md

 * Prediction_Compare.R: Compare the model performance with/without mobility features, also test the prediction performance with differnt models.
 * SEM_IN_PYTHON.py: A similar SEM model fit processing in Python.
 * SEM_PANEL.R: Build a mixed-effect panel model with SEM struture.

+## Methodology
+To capture the time-varying relationship between the number of infection and mobility inflow, we have developed a simultaneous equations model with time-varying coefficients.
+The main results are report in the main manuscripts, while the other details are reported in the supplementary, including:
+* 1. Details of mobility metrics
+* 2. Number of New cases and Inflow varying in reopen states
+* 3. Optimal Lag
+* 4. Model performance
+* 5. Model Interpretation
+* 6. Other methods: BSTS
+* 7. Other variables: the risked inflow